JakeBrown-IT/modern-c-projects/03/projects/06/README.md

-# Seciton 03 Project 06 -- addfrac
+# Section 03 Project 06

 Modify the `addfrac.c` program of Section 3.2 so that the user enters both fractions at the same time, separated by a plus sign: